daysources/usermanagement-and-notify/README.md

     docker compose up -d --build

  Wait for a while as Docker builds and runs the containers, and soon you will see their status in the prompt.
-From there, use the 8080 port to make the HTTP requests described in the "Endpoints and Usage" section.
+From there, use the 8080 port to make the HTTP requests described in the "Endpoints and Usage" section, with a tool such as Insomnia or similar.

- Sometimes, it is possible that, when they run right after creation, either the notify or users-management containers starts before their dependencies, and fail to connect.
-In that scenario, please stop them, wait a few seconds, and run again.